oguayasa/CrypticityAndVisualSearch-Pt2/README.md

 ![](https://github.com/oguayasa/CrypticityAndVisualSearch-Pt2/blob/master/imgs/modelResid.TimePerTP.jpg)

 In brief, crypticity treatment was a significant predictor of the duration of True-Positive searches, with searches in the Hard condition taking significantly more time on average.
 In contrast, treatment order did not significantly affect True-Positive search durations.
-While including time within treatment (sub-block order) did not explain any additional variation in our model, accounting for the effects of individual subject across treatments certainly did.
+While including time within treatment (sub-block order) did not explain any additional variation in our model, accounting for the effects of individual subject certainly did.
+This indicates that for True-Positive search times, subjects varied amongst each other quite a bit, with some people completing TP searches much more quickly than others.

 Determine the behavioral consistency of subjects within treatments
 ------------------------------------------------------------------
-So, let's see how consisitent subjects were within each treatment using the intraclass correlation coefficient (ICC).
+Now, let's see how consisitent subjects were in TP search time, and if this consistency was affected by difficulty, using the intraclass correlation coefficient (ICC).
 The ICC that will be applied here is the ICC 2, because I am considering sub-block order (judge) as a random effect.
 This ICC measures subject rank consistency across samples, while controlling for the effects of varying group means.
 It is not an absolute measure of agreement.
 Search duration for TP searches will once again be used as an example.

 **Table 9** ICC estimates for the duration of True-Positive searches completed during the Easy and Hard crypticity treatments.